Skip to content

 2. Click on Instances

-Note that this has the same effect as powering off a computer; i.e. all unsaved work will be lost, and next time you will start from a fresh boot.
+Note that this has the same effect as powering off a computer: all unsaved work will be lost, and next time you will start from a fresh boot.
 Use this same approach to unshelve your instance when you're ready to resume work, and to resize your instance if you need more compute or memory (see below).
-Note that when unshelving via Exosphere, you may need to wait ~1 minute before you can open the remote desktop via CACAO.
+Note that after unshelving, there may be a brief delay before the web desktop becomes available or before you can SSH in.

 Resizing